How to Write Effective Reminder Email for an Event

 An offline event reminder should include: the day, the title, QR/individual code for all the participants, a map with directions, your cell phone number, not a social net link, and a confirmation button.
 Place all this info on a thematic banner.

 Note!
 Send an SMS, as well, with brief information, in case the participants are on their way and do not have an internet connection.

 Seems like this is it.

-Watch our new video on how to create event reminder email with our editor:
+Watch our new video on how to create an event reminder email with our editor:

 - send reminders to show your concern;

-- Additional info in a message, like sights and transfer, will endear you and your company to the visitors;
+- additional info on sights, weather, and the transfer will endear you and your company to the visitors;

-If you have any questions, please feel free to contact our tech support or Join us on Facebook.
+If you have any questions, please feel free to leave a comment below or join us on Facebook.

-I sincerely wish you best of luck in all your future endeavors!
+I sincerely wish you the best of luck in all your future endeavors!